 Scope

-This document of the RCSe Deployment Suite describes in detail available interoperability test cases for the RCS-e 1.2.2 service-suite, as detailed in [RCS-e].
+This document for RCSe describes in detail the interoperability test cases for RCS-e Version 1.2.2, as detailed in [RCS-e].

 The test cases are split into two categories, conformance and interoperability test cases.
-All conformance test cases are in a separate conformance ETS.
+The conformance test cases are in a separate conformance ETS.

 The interoperability test cases are aimed to verify that implementations of the specifications work satisfactory.